-Great brand names can become common words like Google or Kleenex.
-These are category defining brands that people convert into verbs and nouns.
-For example, you don’t just search the internet, you google it.
+Great brand names can become common words.
+This happens when a company capitalizes on a great idea, works out the best strategy to brand it, and then the name becomes synonymous with what they do.
+Think of household names like Google or Kleenex.
+These are category-defining common brands that people convert into verbs and nouns.
+For example, you don’t just search the internet when you want to look something up… you google it.

-What’s surprising is how many brand names have transitioned into everyday language.
+What’s surprising is how many common brand names have transitioned into everyday language.
 Below are 25 examples of brands that became common words.
 And if you’re keeping count, you’ll find 7 more names placed in the copy of this post.
+Can you find them?

 Lip balm may be the generic name, but Chapstick captures the essence of the product.
 Chapstick is one of Pfizer’s consumer brands.
 Due to the name’s popularity, the term has become a genericized trademark.